 The CCSN is a specialized curriculum available to students pursuing a PhD in Neuroscience, Psychological and Brain Sciences, Biomedical Engineering, or other brain-related discipline at Washington University (including students in the Medical Scientist Training Program).
 The CCSN Pathway is not a separate degree-granting program, and CCSN students must fulfill all of the degree requirements of their home programs.

 The CCSN Pathway provides an integrated curriculum that is compatible with course-scheduling constraints in the home degree-granting programs.
 The curriculum is challenging and is designed to help students tackle problems using an interdisciplinary approach.

-In Phase 2 (years 3-4), CCSN students conduct research in neuroscience and enhance their scientific skills through a series of career development activities, including leading class discussions, mentoring junior CCSN students, organizing and participating in immersive encounters with external speakers, presenting at a CCSN seminar series, and taking part in informal dinners with CCSN faculty.
+In Phase 2 (years 3-4), CCSN students receive extended trans-disciplinary training, through two custom-designed courses that develop their quantitative fluency and knowledge of cutting-edge data science approaches, which culminates in the development of a trans-disciplinary research project.
+In addition, they enhance their scientific skills through a series of career development activities, including mentoring junior CCSN students, organizing and participating in immersive encounters with external speakers, presenting at a CCSN seminar series, and taking part in informal dinners with CCSN faculty.
 Through these activities, CCSN students acquire leadership skills, build relationships within the community, and network with experts in the field.